You are listening to the Sean Hannity Radio Show Podcast.

 Let me ask you a question.

-Would you invite to the White House if you're the president of the United States people the chanting what do we want dead cops when do we want them now would you do that?
+Would you invite to the White House, if you're the president of the United States, people that are chanting, what do we want, dead cops?

-No let you answer the question or I'm gonna hang up the phone.
+No, answer the question, or I'm going to hang up the phone.

 Yes or no?

-Ask the question I wanted to ask no before you take me up down the street.
+Ask the question I wanted to address before you take me up and down the street.

 Answer it.

-We as black people watch this man die and the system let the man go.
+We as black people watched the stand die and the system let the man go.

-Tamir Rice, 12 year old kid shot Laporte, Sandra Bland we watched it all you for some reason you don't think that these two guys who were wrong the Dallas shooting, let me say that first off the Dallas shooting and the bad rooms were wrong.
+For some reason, you don't think that these two guys who were wrong, the Dallas shooting, let me say that first off.

 There was an eyewitness in the Trayvon Martin case that identified Trayvon on top of George Zimmerman.

-The scream was George Zimmerman screaming for his life and he described a ground in pound of Zimmerman's head into cement concrete and that that's when the gunshot went off.
+The scream was George Zimmerman screaming for his life, and he described a ground and pound of Zimmerman's head into cement concrete and that that's when the gunshot went off.

 So number one, he was found not guilty.